ds300/derivablejs/README.md

 <img src="https://raw.github.com/ds300/Havelock/master/img/example.svg" align="center" width="89%"/>

-It is important to note that the links between nodes in the graph are purely symbolic.
+It is important to note that the edges between nodes in the graph do not represent data flow.
 They are not streams or channels or even representative of some kind of callback chain.
-The (atoms + derivations) part of the graph is like a single reference to a [value](https://www.youtube.com/watch?v=-6BsiVyC1kM): gestalt and always internally consistent no matter which parts of it you decide to dereference at any given time.
+The (atoms + derivations) part of the graph is conceptually a single reference to a [value](https://www.youtube.com/watch?v=-6BsiVyC1kM): gestalt and always internally consistent no matter which parts of it you decide to dereference at any given time.
 Reactions are executed with respect to changes in this gestalt virtual reference.

 Note also that derivations are totally lazy.
-They literally **never** do wasteful recomputation.
+They literally **never** do wasteful computation.
 This allows derivation graphs to incorporate short-circuiting boolean logic.
 Try doing that with streams.

-The other key difference to streams is that there is no need to manually deregister observers when the flow structure changes.
+The other key difference to streams is that there is no need to manually deregister observers when the derivation structure changes or you no longer need a particular derivation branch.
+No memory leaks!
 This allows the library to be ergonomic and practical to use on its own rather than as part of a framework.

 Which isn't to say that streams and channels are bad (callback chains tend to be, though), just different.
 Events are discrete in time, state is continuous.
 Stop conflating the two and use Havelock for your state!

 ## Comparison with Previous Work

-The curious engineers among you will be wondering how this is all achieved.
+The curious among you will be wondering how this is all achieved.
 The answer is simple: mark-and-sweep.
 Garbage collectors have been doing it for ages.
 As far as I am aware, this is the only thing in Havelock that advances the state of the art.

 [Javelin](https://github.com/tailrecursion/javelin) has similar functionality to Havelock but is eager, has weak consistency guarantees*, and requires manual memory management.
 The silk.co engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript) in JavaScript, but it doesn't seem to be publicly available.